VuisterLab/cing/trunk/cing/Documentation/oceans12_README.txt

 2jmx 15072 All beta from Neuhaus (2007).
 2k0e       Largest (NMR) in total 35 Mb cif file; 160 models with each 148 residues 2kib 20074 Fibril
+2knr       Interest of Wim.
+SG project with distance restraints.
 2kz0 16995 alpha/beta BolA protein from the Seattle Structural Genomics Center 2rop 11041 separated 2 domains (2008)

 On the restraint side:
 **********************